zxeenu/heavy-telegram-bot/README.md

 ## Gateway Service

-The gateway service is a Python application that listens to Telegram events using Hydrogram and publishes these events into RabbitMQ.
+The Gateway service is a Python application that listens to Telegram events using Hydrogram and publishes them to RabbitMQ.

 - Located in the [`gateway/`](./gateway) directory.
 - See [`gateway/README.md`](./gateway/README.md) for detailed setup and usage instructions.

 ### Running the Gateway Service

-Before starting the Gateway service, ensure your infrastructure services are running.

-You can run the Gateway service locally using:
+Make sure the infrastructure is running first, then start the Gateway:

 ```bash
 docker-compose -f gateway/docker-compose.yml up -d